Destructive protests by anarchists and extremists signal divided left as Biden administration begins

 Seth G. Jones, the center’s director, said violent far-right events like the 2017 Unite the Right rally in Charlottesville — which resulted in the death of a counterprotester — have prompted many of the far-left groups to arm themselves and organize more events that have also become increasingly violent and destructive.

 “There is additional danger coming down the road where we have this extremism almost feeding on each other, almost inspiring one another,” Jones said.
+“Based on recent trends, we can expect violent far-left networks to conduct explosive, incendiary and firearm attacks against police, government and corporate targets.”

-Portland has been a hotbed of both extreme-right and extreme-left activity, a trend that seems unlikely to abate after Wednesday’s destruction.
+Portland has been a hotbed of both extreme-right and extreme-left activity, a trend that Wednesday’s destruction suggests will continue.

-More than 100 protesters in black bloc — all-black attire meant to anonymize the wearer in a crowd of similarly dressed people — had gathered at Revolution Hall, a music venue in the southeast part of the city.
-A handful of demonstrators later broke off to bash in the windows of the vacant headquarters as others shielded them from view with large, black umbrellas.
+More than 100 protesters in black bloc — all-black attire meant to anonymize the wearer in a crowd of similarly dressed people — had gathered on Wednesday at Revolution Hall, a music venue in the southeast part of the city, before a handful of demonstrators broke off to bash in the windows of the vacant Democratic headquarters while others shielded them from view with large, black umbrellas.

 Hours later, another group protested outside Portland’s ICE headquarters — a demonstration that had been advertised on social media with the tagline, “What’s outrageous?
 Kids in cages!” — calling for the dissolution of the agency.
 Prosecutors allege protesters “threw large rocks” at federal officers, the demonstration ending in explosions and clouds of gas as federal agents unleashed a barrage of chemicals and sparking munitions that skidded across the pavement toward crowds of protesters.